 Salamon & Ward Country & Western Collection

 Two donors, curiously both named Ed, have made substantial donations of C&W materials to ARC, here combined into one focused collection.
 In 2002 Ed Saloman, former Executive Director of the Country Radio Broadcasters Association Inc. donated 11,000 singles and 3,300 LPs.
 Ten years later Ed Ward dropped off 14,982 singles, some LPs and a lovely collection of Country music song books.
-Soon you’ll be able to view many of the best songbooks covers in the gallery, and for now you can search for them by entering ‘Ed Ward’ in the search box on the books catalog page.
+You can view many of the best Western songbooks covers in the gallery, and for now you can search for them by entering ‘Ed Ward’ in the search box on the books catalog page.

 In 2013 the Voice of America (VOA) in Washington, DC. literally cleaned out their basement and donated 32,000 LPs and 7,000 seven-inch forty-fives.
 VOA is the official radio service of the US government broadcasting overseas and the station had accumulated a great many recordings over the years, seldom referenced these days.
 A big thanks to Dr. Brian Silver for organizing this gift.
 The discs seemed to have never been played, the covers were perfect, but a quick flip revealed a zealous, practical, maddening interest in indicating what’s what!

 Seventy-Eight RPM Collection

 ARC’s original mission was microgroove recordings, but as many relevant artists have careers prior to the introduction of LPs and 45, and as we are often asked for scans of labels from 10″ recordings prior to the mid 1940s, we have accumulated a large number of 78 rpm discs.
 Honest, we didn’t mean to… But little-by-little we were getting rare and wonderful recordings by early rock’n’roll, blues, hillbilly, folk, country, gospel and jazz artists on shellac.
 How could we refuse a signed Paul Robeson 78?
 Recent donations include thousands from Jason + Mark Bradburn and 72,000 from the J.T.
 Jr. Collection – a record store inventory stored in a warehouse for more than 30 years.
 Lucky for us we have room to store them in San Francisco, a joint collection with the Internet Archive.

 Shapiro + Bernstein Acetate Collection